 • Providing incorrect financial information.
 You must disclose all of your income, assets, debts, and recent financial transactions to the court.
 If you fail to do so, leave out information, or make mistakes, the court will dismiss your case.

 • Not appearing at the creditors’ meeting.
-In both Chapter 7 and Chapter 13 bankruptcy, you must attend a hearing with your creditors in front of the bankruptcy trustee.
+In both Chapter 7 and Chapter 13 bankruptcy, you must attend a meeting of creditors with your attorney in front of the bankruptcy trustee.

 • Not making your Chapter 13 plan payments.
 If you are filing for Chapter 13 bankruptcy, you must make the agreed-upon payments to the bankruptcy trustee for three to five years.
 If you get behind in payments, you must make alternative arrangements with the bankruptcy trustee to catch up.

-Delaying can only worsen your situation, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
-Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for your free consultation so we can determine what debt relief solutions will work best for you.
+When you delay talking to a bankruptcy attorney, all you do is worsen your situation.
+Don’t wait.
+Contact the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today!
+Call one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) or email for a free consultation so we can determine what debt relief solutions will work best for you.

 Attorney Tom Fesenmyer